 Brands are walking a tightrope between capturing the attention of wary internet users emerging from an unprecedented pandemic and keeping up with technological advancements.
-Below are the dominant digital marketing trends and key strategies for 2022 to help your business retain its competitive advantage in a fast-changing world.
+Below are the dominant advetisement and PPC digital marketing trends and key strategies for 2022 to help your business retain its competitive advantage in a fast-changing world.

 One of the biggest digital marketing trends is video.
 86% percent of marketers say online video ads are highly effective in lead generation, making the visual medium an indispensable marketing tool supporting current marketing efforts.